Operadic categories as a natural environment for Koszul duality: Markl operads

-Let us introduce a similar terminology for `standard' $\ttO$-operads.
-In this framework, $\term_\Term$ will denote the constant $\Term$-operad.
-An $\ttO$-operad $P$ is {\em extended unital\/} if one is given a~morphism
+Let us introduce similar terminology for ``standard'' $\ttO$-operads.
+In this framework, $\term_{\LT}$ will denote the constant $\LT$-operad.
+As for Markl operads, the collection $\{\eta_U :\bfk \to \oP(U)\}$ of unit maps of an $\ttO$-operad $\oP$ extends uniquely to a transformation

-of (unital) $\Term$-operads.
-As for Markl's operads, one has an obvious analog of diagram~(\ref{proc_ty_lidi_musej_porad_hlucet}).
-Also the strict extended unitality and $1$-connectedness for $\ttO$-operads is defined analogously.
-The main statement of this section reads:
+of $\LT$-operads.
+One has an obvious analog of diagram~(\ref{proc_ty_lidi_musej_porad_hlucet}), and the strict unitality and $1$-connectedness for $\ttO$-operads is defined analogously.
+The main result of this section~reads:

-\begin{theorem} There is a natural forgetful functor from the category of strictly extended unital $\ttO$-operads to the category of strictly extended unital Markl's operads which restricts to an isomorphism of the subcategories of $1$-connected operads. \end{theorem}
+\begin{theorem} There is a natural forgetful functor from the category of strictly unital \hbox{$\ttO$-operads} to the category of strictly unital Markl $\ttO$-operads, which restricts to an isomorphism of the subcategories of $1$-connected operads. \end{theorem}

-\begin{example} Constant-free May's operads recalled in the introduction are operads in the operadic category $\Surj$ of non-empty finite sets and their epimorphisms.
+\begin{example} Constant-free May operads recalled in the introduction are operads over the operadic category $\Surj$ of non-empty finite ordinals and their surjections.
 Let us analyze the meaning of the above definitions and results in this particular case.
-With respect to the canonical grading, elementary morphisms in $\Fin$ are precisely order-preserving epimorphisms
+With respect to the canonical grading, cf.~Section~\ref{Pojedu_vecer_nebo_ted?}, elementary morphisms in the operadic category of finite ordinals $\Surj$ are precisely order-preserving surjections

 uniquely determined by the property that